maunope/metroBlindDriver/README.md

 ## Unreachable stops

-The control roller pinstripe 8 signals encode 40 unique stop codes, each with three raised bits (i.e. 0b11001000m, 0b00110010).
-This allows to move from any stop to any other applying the destination code bit string.
+The control roller pinstripe 8 signals encode 40 unique bit strings, each with three raised bits (i.e. 0b11001000, 0b00110010).
+This allows to move from any stop to any other applying the destination code bit string to stop selection pins.

-At least, this is how the control roller would work hadn't its original designers decided to leave the rightmost pin unwired, resulting in only the 7 most significant bit signals being actually used to encode stops.
+At least, this is how the control roller would work hadn't its original designers decided to leave the rightmost pin unwired.

-As a result, 5 out of 40 stops are encoded by only 2 pins and only work when selected starting from the 10 stops right behind them. the matrix below highlights misencoded stops and the stops that would be wrongly displayed when their code is used, i.e.
+As a result, 5 out of 40 stops are encoded by only wired 2 pins and only work when selected starting from the 13 stops right behind them. the matrix below highlights misencoded stops and the stops that would be wrongly displayed when their code is used, i.e.

 - The blind displays stop **2** (code **0b1000110**)